 Billy Crystal, one of two cast members who hosted prior to being cast on the show (the other was McKean, who also holds the distinction of being the only cast member to host and be a musical guest before becoming a cast member).

 Tony Rosato, Pamela Stephenson, Morwenna Banks, Horatio Sanz, and Nasim Pedrad are the only cast members to be born outside of North Americanote "North America" meaning the United States, Canada, and Mexico.
-SNL has had a lot of American-born and Canadian-born cast members.
-Noël Wells from the season 39 cast has Mexican heritage, but she is American-born, as opposed to being originally from Mexico and moving to America (Rosato was born in Italy before his parents emigrated to Canada, Stephenson was born in New Zealand and is now an Australian citizen, Banks was originally from England and moved back there after getting fired from SNL, Sanz was born in Chile, and Nasim Pedrad was originally from Iran).
+SNL has had a lot of American- and Canadian-born cast members.
+Noël Wells from the season 39 cast has Mexican heritage, but she's American-born, as opposed to being originally from Mexico and moving to America (Rosato was born in Italy before his parents emigrated to Canada, Stephenson was born in New Zealand and is now an Australian citizen, Banks was originally from England and moved back there after getting fired from SNL, Sanz was born in Chile, and Nasim Pedrad is Iranian-born).

-Tony Rosato and Robin Duke are also the first former cast members of SCTV to be on Saturday Night Live (though the SCTV cast member who crossed over to SNL most people would remember is Martin Short, as he brought his Ed Grimley character from SCTV to SNL.
-Short is also the only cast member whose recurring character has his own Saturday morning cartoon: The Completely Mental Misadventures Of Ed Grimley and, as of December 2012, is the only Dick Ebersol-era cast member to host more than twice).
+Tony Rosato and Robin Duke are also the first former cast members of SCTV to be on Saturday Night Livenote it would have been Catherine O'Hara, but there is a long-standing rumor that she quit after Michael O'Donoghue lambasted the season six cast and writers for running the show into the ground, when really she felt that she'd be more at home on SCTV, though the SCTV cast member who crossed over to SNL most people would remember is Martin Short, as he brought his Ed Grimley character from SCTV to SNL.
+Short is also the only cast member whose recurring character has his own Saturday morning cartoon: The Completely Mental Misadventures Of Ed Grimleynote which ran from October to December of 1988.
+It was one of many scripted shows that was affected by the 1988 Writers' Guild strike and, as of December 2012, is the only Dick Ebersol-era cast member to host three times.

 Danitra Vance (a little-known cast member from the same cast as Terry Sweeney [1985-1986]) is not only the first black female cast member who was hired as a repertory player (Yvonne Hudson is technically the first black female cast member ever to be hired on SNL, but Hudson was only hired as a feature player — during Jean Doumanian's notoriously bad sixth season — and not much is known about her either, besides the fact that she was on SNL as a recurring extra, became a feature player, then went back to being an extra until 1984 and hasn't been seen or heard from since), but also the only SNL cast member who had a learning disability (she was dyslexic), the only black female SNL cast member who is deceased (Vance died of breast cancer in 1994), and the first lesbian cast member (though her sexual preference wasn't made known until after she died).